designableweb/gpt-html/README.md

 <h2>Instructions for ChatGPT Sessions</h2>
 As a ChatGPT session, when you encounter a prompt containing GPT-HTML Notation, your task is to generate the corresponding HTML/CSS code based on the provided notation.
 Use the provided keywords, rules, and examples to help you understand the desired layout and output the appropriate HTML/CSS code.

+<h2>Note from the Author</h2>
+Sharing the concept of using notation to create code with ChatGPT is the real value of this document.
+I imagine every developer creating a notation that fits their needs and preferences.
+This type of notation could be used with any coding language.
+Every developer will to create their own productivity tools to use in ChatGPT.